Is the MACBA open?

 Are the Library and Archive open?

-In accordance with the measures established by the Generalitat de Catalunya, the Library will remain closed to the public until further notice.
-For access to the #ArxiuMACBA, an appointment must be made at least 48 hours in advance (Monday-Thursday, from 10:00 a.m. to 2:30 p.m.)
-For more information, please see the Library or Archive section of our website.
+Yes, in keeping with municipal ordinances, both the Library and the Archive are open.
+To consult the holdings of the Library or the Archive, an appointment must be made at least 48 hours in advance (Monday-Thursday, from 10:00 am to 2:30 pm) For more information, please see the Library or Archive section of our website.

 Can I purchase my ticket in advance?